novalabsxyz/helium-arduino/README.md

 ## Hardware ##

-To get started with %Helium for Arduino you will need the following hardware:
+To get started with Helium for Arduino you will need the following hardware:

-* A %Helium Atom.
+* A Helium Atom.
 The easiest way to get started is to get the
-  [Helium Starter Kit](https://www.helium.com/products/helium-starter-kit) which includes a gateway (Element), and an XBee version of the %Helium Atom.
+  [Helium Starter Kit](https://www.helium.com/products/helium-starter-kit) which includes a gateway (Element), and an XBee version of the Helium Atom.

 * An Arduino board of any supported type, such as